versatus/versatus-javascript/LASR.md

 * C ⏳
 * C++ ⏳

 But that list isn't prescriptive.
-We're a small team and welcome anyone who wants to create an SDK for LASR in any language they should so choose which leads me to the next part.
+We're a small and mighty team that welcomes anyone who wants to create an SDK for LASR in any language.